Engineering Hall

 Language Requirements No language requirements.

 Graduate School Breadth Requirements 1.
-All doctoral students are required to complete a doctoral minor or graduate/professional certificate.
-In consultation with, and approval by, the graduate faculty advisor/department, students should select one of the following options if they choose the minor:
+All doctoral students are required to complete a doctoral minor.
+In consultation with, and approval by, the graduate faculty advisor/department, students should select one of the following options:

 • Option A (External Minor): Fulfillment of this minor requires approval of the doctoral minor program.
 This minor must be outside of the student’s doctoral major program.

 • Option B (Distributed Minor): Fulfillment of this minor requires a minimum of 9 credits, total, from two or more departments outside the major in courses selected for their relevance to a particular area of concentration.
-No course below the 400 level may be used to satisfy this requirement.
+No course numbered below 400 may be used to satisfy this requirement.

 2. All doctoral students are also required to complete a graduate faculty advisor/department approved non-technical minor.
-Please see the NEEP Graduate Handbook for information regarding the four options to complete the non-technical minor.
+Please see the Nuclear Engineering and Engineering Physics Graduate Handbook (see contact box) for information regarding the four options to complete the non-technical minor.

-Students must fulfill the coursework requirements for the nuclear engineering and engineering physics M.S. degree whether receiving the M.S. degree or going directly to the PhD.
-They must complete an additional 9 credits of technical coursework at the graduate level, beyond the coursework requirement for the MS. Candidates must take three courses numbered 700 or above; must satisfy the Ph.D. technical minor requirement; and must satisfy the PhD non-technical minor requirement.
+Students must fulfill the coursework requirements for the nuclear engineering and engineering physics MS degree whether receiving the MS degree or going directly to the PhD.
+They must complete an additional 9 credits of technical coursework (numbered 400 and above), beyond the coursework requirement for the MS. These additional 9 credits must have the "Grad 50%" attribute.
+Candidates must take three technical courses numbered 700 or above; must satisfy the PhD technical minor requirement; and must satisfy the PhD non-technical minor requirement.

 The candidate is also required to complete, as a graduate student, one course numbered 400 or above in each of the following Areas: fission reactors; plasma physics and fusion; materials; engineering mathematics and computation (see Area Coursework Examples below).